Absolute return measures the gain or loss experienced by an asset or portfolio independent of any benchmark or other comparative measure.

 Dividend yield is the dividend payment divided by share price.
 For example, a stock selling for $2 per share that has paid an annual dividend of $0.10 per share has a dividend yield of 5%.

 Duration is an umbrella term that refers to a range of maturity-based measures used to analyse the characteristics of fixed income product (bonds).
 Duration measures estimate the sensitivity of fixed income products to changes in interest rates.

 Dynamic asset allocation (DAA) means adjusting the strategic asset allocation to asset classes to reflect a range of factors primarily for risk control, capital preservation, and incremental value add.
 This is also known as a tactical asset allocation.

 Efficient market is a market in which all publicly-available information is taken into account in securities’ prices.
 An efficient market suggests that the only driver of higher expected returns is higher risk.

 Engagement the practice of shareholders entering into discussions with company management in order to change or influence the way in which that company is run.

 Equity represents the value that would be returned to a company’s shareholders if all of its assets were liquidated and all of the company's debts were paid off.

-Exchange Traded Funds (ETFs) are Funds that has invested in a Portfolio of securities and are traded on a public stock exchange.
-The value of a Unit in an ETF is usually proportionally equal to the individual securities into which the fund has invested.
+Exchange traded funds (ETFs) are funds that have invested in a portfolio of securities and are traded on a public stock exchange.
+The value of a unit in an ETF is usually proportionally equal to the individual securities into which the fund has invested.